topicusonderwijs/git-scrum/Readme.md

+# Git Scrum

-# Git scripts to simplify development using feature branches (Scrum tasks)
+Git scripts to simplify development using feature branches (Scrum tasks).

 ## Installation

 Clone this repository to a location you can easily get to, e.g. `$HOME/bin/git-scrum`.

-Add the cloned folder to your path, e.g. in your .bash_profile add:
+Add the cloned folder to your path, e.g. in your `.bash_profile` add:

     export PATH=$HOME/bin/git-scrum:$PATH